Overview

 The VCU Department of Radiology residency program ensures that our residents receive the most outstanding training available.
 Our residency program with its strong clinical training and nurturing academic medical environment develops exceptional radiologists.

-As part of the residency program, students have the opportunity to work with patients at VCU Medical Center – one of the largest and most sophisticated medical university complexes in the United States – and the Hunter Holmes McGuire Veterans Affairs Medical Center, one of the VA’s flagship hospitals.
-Residents also work with patients at several VCU Health facilities:
+The VCU Medical Center is one of the largest and most sophisticated medical university complexes in the United States and the Hunter Holmes McGuire Veterans Affairs Medical Center is one of the Veterans Affairs flagship hospitals.

 VCU Radiology Residency Program Experience Video